CoFH/cofh.github.io/docs/fractionating-still/index.md

 A fractionating still can automatically transfer fluids or items out of any sides that directly correspond to its output tank or secondary output slot.
 This is called auto-output.
-Auto-output for fluids occurs whenever there is a fluid in the output tank.
-Auto-output for items occurs whenever the machine finishes processing an amount of fluid, or every 32 ticks (1.6 seconds) if the machine is inactive.
+Auto-output occurs whenever the machine finishes processing a batch of fluid, or every 32 ticks (1.6 seconds) if the machine is inactive.

-A basic fractionating still can automatically output fluids at a maximum rate of 1,000 mB/t, and can automatically output up to 16 items at a time.
+A basic fractionating still can automatically output up to 1,000 mB of fluid and up to 16 items at a time.
 These amounts can be increased by upgrading the machine to a higher [tier](#tiers).

 Which sides correspond to which tanks/slots and whether auto-output is enabled can be configured using the Configuration tab in the machine's GUI.